 If an employee happens to qualify for the 15-year rule, then their elective deferrals under this limit can be as high as $20,000 in 2012 and $20,500 in 2013.
 Once again, that number should move higher in 2014.

 Finally, anyone reaching the age of 50 or older by the end of any calendar year may be eligible to make additional catch-up contributions to their 403(b) account.
-These catch up contributions cannot be made with after-tax money, and the maximum catch-up participants can make in 2013 is $5,500, or their includable compensation minus their other elective deferrals for the year.
-In 2014, the limit remains the same at $5,500.
+These catch up contributions cannot be made with after-tax money, and the maximum catch-up participants can make in 2014 is $5,500, or their includable compensation minus their other elective deferrals for the year.
+In 2015, the limit increases to $6,000.

 In 2015, the rule for catch-up contributions is similar to the ones mentioned earlier; they can be indexed to inflation, and will move up in $500 increments.
 Keep in mind that catch-up contributions are not used when calculating a MAC.
 This means the maximum an employee is allowed to contribute to their 403(b) account is their catch-up plus their MAC.